AppVentus/AvListBundle/README.md

 ----------------

 If you need to have several lists components in a single page, you will have to define the route option (to specify a different url to call that the request one).
 Optionnally and if your route requires params, you obviously may pass an array through the route_parameters option.
+Also, you won't be able to use the av_list service because of a singleton pattern issue (if you use the service, you always will use the same object and so on, you will overwrite the values instead of create a new list.

     /**